ffund/compe-design-project/lab6/current.md

 * across the LED
 * across the base and emitter pins of the transistor
-* across the base and collector pins of the transistor
+* across the collector and emitter pins of the transistor
 * across the base resistor
 * across the collector resistor